List of General Hospital characters introduced in the 1980s: Grant Putnam

 Grant Putnam is a fictional character on the ABC soap opera, General Hospital.
 He was portrayed by actor Brian Patrick Clarke in 1983 and again from 1985 to 1988.
 Clarke also played Grant Andrews in 1983.
 Putnam was named the number five top General Hospital soap villain.
+In 2023, Charlie Mason from Soaps She Knows placed Grant as a "Bonus Entry" on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "Back in the heyday of Port Charles supervillains, few and far between were the ne’er-do-wells who made us see redder shades of red than the Russian spy who stole not only lookalike Grant Andrews’ life but fiancée Celia Quartermaine as well."

 Putnam's earlier crimes included allowing his younger brother Ian to die in a skiing accident when they were both teenagers and murdering his doctor while escaping from a sanitarium.
 When he arrived in Port Charles, he framed Grant Andrews for murder and sabotaged his marriage to Celia Quartermaine.
 Robert Scorpio helped to send him back to the sanitarium.

 A few years later he was released again and wanted revenge on Robert Scorpio.
 He attempted to kidnap Robert's daughter Robin Scorpio, and in the process murdered Filomena Soltini and kidnapped Anna Devane instead.
 He was eventually caught again and returned to the sanitarium.